zdravkov/kendo-docs/api/dataviz/chart.md

 The fields which can be used in the template are:

 * category - the category name.
 Available for area, bar, column, bubble, donut, funnel, line and pie series.
 * dataItem - the original data item used to construct the point.
 Will be null if binding to array.
 * percentage - the point value represented as a percentage value.
 Available for donut, funnel and pie series.
 * series - the data series
 * value - the point value.
 Can be a number or object containing each bound field.
+* runningTotal - the sum of point values since the last "runningTotal" [summary point](#configuration-series.summaryField).
+Available for waterfall series.

 #### Example - set the chart series label template